 Different Types

-• Peanut butter brownie pie: Add swirls of creamy peanut butter to the brownie batter for a rich pairing.
+- Peanut butter brownie pie: Swirl in creamy peanut butter for a nutty twist.

-• Vegan brownie pie: Substitute eggs with flaxseed meal or applesauce and use dairy-free butter to create a vegan-friendly version.
+- Vegan brownie pie: Swap eggs with flax or applesauce and use dairy-free butter.

-• S’mores brownie pie: Top with marshmallows and graham cracker crumbs before baking for a campfire-inspired treat.
+- S'mores brownie pie: Top with marshmallows and graham crumbs before baking.

 Seasonal Variations

-• Pumpkin brownie pie: Mix pumpkin puree and spices into the brownie batter for a fall twist.
+- Pumpkin brownie pie: Mix in pumpkin puree and spices for a fall flavour.

-• Mint brownie pie: Add peppermint extract to the batter and top with crushed candy canes for a festive dessert during the holiday season.
+- Mint brownie pie: Add peppermint extract and crushed candy canes for holidays.

 Serving Suggestions

-• Accompaniments: A scoop of vanilla ice cream, dollops of whipped cream, or fresh berries.
+- Accompaniments: Vanilla ice cream, whipped cream, or fresh berries.

 Nutritional Information